 Fold in sourdough starter (add extra 1/2 cup of sourdough starter for 1 cup total of starter), and flour.
 Mix well.

 Cover and allow to ferment for 8-24 hours.

 After fermentation, preheat the oven to 425.

-To the fermented dough, add sugar, salt, baking powder, baking soda, cinnamon, vanilla, and eggs.
+To the fermented dough, add salt, baking powder, baking soda, cinnamon, vanilla, and eggs.
 Mix together well.
 I recommend using a stand mixer, as the dough will be very thick and more challenging to stir.

 Gently fold in blueberries.

 Pour muffin batter into a lined or greased muffin tin.